-dence of observations from different sources, the confidence has to be standardized.
+In order to enable operations based on the confidence of observations from different sources, the confidence has to be standardized.
 We assume, that in the best case, variance will be close to 0, thus corresponding to the maximum confidence.
 In the worst case, a sensor will deliver a random value within its measurement range for the measurement.
-The worstcase variance can thus be calculated as the variance of a uniformly distributed random function between the limits a and b:
+The worst-case variance can thus be calculated as the variance of a uniformly distributed random function between the limits a and b: